Roger-luo/FromFile.jl/README.md

 Files (as distinct from modules and packages) naturally exhibit a dependency structure.
 Getting access to one file from another currently relies on using `include`, usually in some "parent" file.

 This has two major issues:
-- The dependency structure between files is not made explicit;
+- The dependency structure between files is not made explicit.
-- topologically sorting the dependency structure (to determine `include` order) is a burden placed upon the developer.
+- Topologically sorting the dependency structure (to determine `include` order) is a burden placed upon the developer.

+It addition, it also often necessitates an unnecessarily verbose `include("file_containing_mymodule.jl"); import MyModule`. _(Which seems to be what initially prompted this issue.)_

 ## Solution